PhidLarkson/homegraph-project/README.md

 One particularly notable hack is how HomeLink’s smart home setup was streamlined using only an ESP32 and a JSON file acting as the local API.
 The monitoring script leverages this setup to trigger actions without requiring a heavy backend.
 Additionally, the integration of GhanaNLP for localized language support involved fine-tuning models to handle both translation and TTS functionalities efficiently within the existing system architecture.

 ## 📂 Project Structure
+This is the planned out project structure for the next release.

 ```plaintext
 HomeLink/